 1. Conceptualization

-Ideas are born and refined.
-This sets the project’s tone and direction.
-Changes here can have ripple effects throughout the timeline.
+Where ideas are born and refined.
+This stage defines the project’s scope and direction, but even minor tweaks here can create ripple effects throughout the timeline.

 2. Design